Year-End Accounting: 8 Easy Steps To Close The Accounting Books

 In the case your debit and credit side is the same in the trial balance, now you will move ahead with the balance sheet and income statement a.k.a “profit and loss statement”.
 By using accounting software you can generate the statement.

-Closing entries occur when the revenue and expense accounts are zeroed by using the journal entries.
+Revenue and expense accounts are zeroed at the year’s end.
+These are closing entries.
 Because of the closing entries, the balance is then transferred from the temporary accounts to the permanent accounts.

 At the end of the process of bookkeeping in Dec 2020, now the only remaining report is to generate the final trial balance.
 It consists only of the balance sheet accounts.
-In this statement, the debit and credit side also must be balanced.
+As described earlier, the trial balance must be balanced.